 How to Find State Aggregate Technician Certification Training & Exam Programs

 The FHWA's list of State Transportation Web Sites can get you started.
-Your state department of transportation (DOT) will have its own protocols on technician certification, specifically any required over and above federal regulations.
+Your state department of transportation (DOT) will have its protocols on technician certification, specifically over and above any required federal regulations.
 Additionally, most if not all, state DOTs offer technician training programs and certification exams through the agency itself or in partnership with a state-approved entity.
 Bear in mind that a state DOT may also require a related concrete or asphalt technician certification, in conjunction with an aggregate certification, for those who work on its transportation construction projects.

 In addition to state agencies, colleges and state universities often have technical programs geared to aggregate technician certifications.
 The information below can guide you further in knowing what to search for and what else to keep in mind: